Global Summit on

 Biography

-With a passion for optimizing the performances of the electrical power engineering industry, Dr. (hon.)
-Pravin Sankhwar brings an extensive amount of experience in engineering design and research.
-Holding a degree in master’s in electrical engineering from Michigan Tech, a bachelor’s in electrical engineering from Malviya National Institute of Technology, and a PhD candidate at University of the Cumberlands, he combines academic knowledge with practical expertise to drive meaningful change in renewable energy industry.
-Throughout his career, Pravin Sankhwar has successfully delivered services in promoting energy efficiency, reduce carbon footprints, design power distribution systems, review research papers for major journals, judge student presentations and industry award events, and publish research articles.
-He believes in the power of collaboration and innovative thinking to address sustainable practices in the electrical power engineering industry.
+With a passion for optimizing the performance of the electrical power engineering industry, Dr. (Hon.)
+Pravin Sankhwar brings extensive experience in engineering design and research.
+Holding a Master’s degree in Electrical Engineering from Michigan Technological University, a Bachelor’s degree in Electrical Engineering from Malviya National Institute of Technology, and currently pursuing a PhD at the University of the Cumberlands, he combines strong academic knowledge with practical expertise to drive meaningful change in the renewable energy sector.

 Abstract